Campus Websites

 Legalizing documents issued in the U.S.

-State-issued documents, for example a Massachusetts background check, must be legalized in the state where the documents were issued.
 Federally-issued documents, for example an FBI background check, must be legalized by the U.S. Department of State.
 See Apostille Requirements for more information.
-Many students have used Southeast Spanish to get their translation and/or apostille.
-You can email them a scanned copy of your document.
+Many students have used Southeast Spanish to get their translation and apostille.

 Legalizing documents issued outside the U.S.